ankitav456/Frontend-Assessment/README.md

 You can view a screen recording of the project [here](https://drive.google.com/file/d/1HoNQ17D_Juco9PE8ZjY0TbPZmfieOJvy/view?usp=drive_link).

 ## Live Demo
-The project is hosted on Netlify and can be accessed [here](https://your-netlify-url.netlify.app).
+The project is hosted on Github and can be accessed [here](https://ankitav456.github.io/Frontend-Assessment/).

 ## Project Structure
 frontend-demo/